SManAT/IT-School-Admin/Tools/changeWallpaper/README.md

 ## Installin OpenSSH Server on Windows Server
 Go to *Apps und Features* > *Optionale Features* …. and install the OpenSSH Server.
 - Create a User to connect with to SSH
 - Create a chrooted directory somewhere.
-The user above, must have read/write rights
+The user above, must have read rights (no need to write)
 - edit *%ProgramData%/ssh/sshd_config* and configure `ChrootDirectory C:\Users\admin\Downloads\SFTP-DataDir` (example)
 - then restart SSH `net stop sshd` and `net start sshd`